California Psychologist Licensing Guide

 If you took the EPPP outside of California, you’ll need to request to forward your results to the California Psychology Board.

-If you failed the CSPE, you’ll need to wait at least six months before another attempt.
-You have up to a year to pass the CSPE from your California Board authorization, so make sure you don’t wait too long before you’re next attempt.
+If you failed the CPLEE, you’ll need to wait at least six months before another attempt.
+You have up to a year to pass the CPLEE from your California Board authorization, so make sure you don’t wait too long before your next attempt.

-Before sending in your application, you’ll need to get a background check, which includes getting fingerprinted.
+You must undergo a fingerprinting process.
 For this part of the process, you’ll need to find a fingerprinting site and bring the required documentation with you.
+The California Department of Justice and the Federal Bureau of Investigation will use this to conduct a criminal history record check.

 If you do have a criminal conviction, it doesn’t necessarily mean you won’t be able to get your license.
 The charges that will automatically exclude you are: anything requiring you to register as a sex offender, sexual charges against a minor, and battery against a patient under your care.